British PM Johnson's own brother quits on eve of Brexit election campaign | Devdiscourse

 British Prime Minister Boris Johnson's plan to kick off what is in effect an election campaign casting parliament as the enemy of Brexit was overshadowed on Thursday when his younger brother quit the government, citing the national interest.

-"In recent weeks I've been torn between family loyalty and the national interest - it's an unresolvable tension & time for others to take on my roles," he tweeted.
-The 47-year-old, who campaigned to remain a member of the EU in the 2016 referendum while his older brother was the face of Vote Leave, has been in parliament since 2010, serving in several ministerial roles.
+"In recent weeks I've been torn between family loyalty and the national interest -- it's an unresolvable tension & time for others to take on my roles," he tweeted.
+The 47-year-old, who campaigned to remain a member of the European Union in the 2016 referendum while his older brother was the face of Vote Leave, has been in parliament since 2010, serving in several ministerial roles.

 "TRUST THE PEOPLE"

 Since taking office in July, Boris Johnson has tried to corral the Conservative Party, which is openly fighting over Brexit, behind his strategy of leaving the European Union on Oct.
-31 at all costs, with or without a deal.
+31 with or without a deal.

 On Tuesday, he expelled 21 Conservative lawmakers from the party for failing to back his strategy, including Winston Churchill's grandson and two former finance ministers.
 Behind the sound and the fury of the immediate crisis, an election now beckons for a polarised country.

-The Brexit crisis has for three years overshadowed European Union affairs, eroded Britain's reputation as a stable pillar of the West and seen sterling lunge back and forth in tune to the probability of a 'no-deal' exit.
+The Brexit crisis has for three years overshadowed European Union affairs, eroded Britain's reputation as a stable pillar of the West and seen sterling lunge back and forth in line with the probability of a 'no-deal' exit.
 Asked if Brexit would happen on Oct.
 31, Johnson's belligerent senior adviser Dominic Cummings, a focus of many departing Conservative lawmakers' grievances, told Reuters: "Trust the people."

 ELECTION LOOMS

+Opposition parties say they are in favor of an election in principle, but are debating whether or not to accept Johnson's proposed date.
+Johnson has accused Corbyn of cowardice for not facilitating a snap poll.
+At a meeting with U.S. Vice President Mike Pence in Downing Street on Thursday, Johnson quipped: "We're not too keen on your chlorinated chicken -- we have a gigantic chlorinated chicken of our own here on the opposition benches."
+The prospect that Britain will have to accept imports of chlorine-washed chicken from the United States in any trade deal between the two has become a symbol of what remainers say will be a weak negotiating position after Brexit.

-"Jeremy Corbyn continues not only to block Brexit but is now also stopping the people having their say by refusing a general election."
-The opposition Labour Party cast Johnson's language - including calling Corbyn a "chicken" - as pathetic, said he was trying to act like U.S. President Donald Trump, and compared him to a 3-year-old toddler having a tantrum.
+Pence, who laughed, said the United States supported Britain's decision to leave the EU.
+The opposition Labour Party cast Johnson's language as pathetic, saying he was trying to act like U.S. President Donald Trump and comparing him to a tantrumming toddler.

 Also Read: Boris Johnson loses parliamentary majority as MP joins Lib Dems